 Many dogs who suffer from separation anxiety will chew anything and everything when their owners leave home.
 More often than not, anxious dogs will choose to chew on a plastic item that smells just like their human friend.
 By chewing on common household items, anxious pups are able to calm their nerves.

-The Human Society of the United States has stated that some pups may consume plastic if they are severely malnourished.
+The Humane Society of the United States has stated that some pups may consume plastic if they are severely malnourished.
 These pups may try to get key nutrients in their diet by eating everyday items found in the house.

-Hungry dogs may accidentally consume plastic while trying to devour the scrumptious food in the packaging.
+Hungry dogs may accidentally consume plastic while trying to devour the scrumptious dog food in the packaging.
 Even if the food is completely wrapped, a hungry dog’s powerful nose will be able to smell the scrumptious things in the packaging.